Hidden so deep in veils of deceit Imprisoned in twisting spells Are we the plaything of fiends

 Deus ex Machina: Apparently shortly after the events of the game, aliens suddenly start arriving.

 Didn't See That Coming: Project Gestalt was created to save humanity from the White Chlorination Syndrome, separating their souls from their bodies before these could be infected by the disease, and creating soulless Replicants to inhabit later, once the disease had vanished.
 They didn't foresee Replicants gaining sentience...

 Does Not Like Shoes: No one in Facade wears shoes, which seems unwise considering they have nothing to protect their feet from the burning hot sand and rock.
 There's probably a rule against wearing them.

-Dual Boss: Hansel and Gretel, the twin statues you fight when you find Grimoire Weiss.
+Dual Boss: Hansel and Gretel, the golems you fight at the shrine when you find Grimoire Weiss.
 Also, the Twins, at the Shadowlord's Castle.
 Twice.

 Dungeon Bypass: Sort of an intentional example: when you're requested to visit a dungeon on the second playthrough onwards to get some rare metal from a boss enemy, you only need to enter the said dungeon for the game to drop the said item in your inventory right at its entrance, allowing you to skip the first visit entirely.

 This only works if you have the necessary item in your inventory when you enter.
 Otherwise you'll have to go through the dungeon again.

 Dwindling Party: Depending on which option you choose, the only characters who survive until the very end are Yonah and either Nier or KainÚ.
 Ending B reveals Emil survives, but he's still out of your party after his Heroic Sacrifice.